-(Jonah 2:3) For you cast me into the deep, into the heart of the seas, and the flood surrounded me; all your waves and your billows passed over me.
+(Jonah 2:3) "For You had cast me into the deep, Into the heart of the seas, And the current engulfed me.
+All Your breakers and billows passed over me.

 Jonah described the situation of a drowning man before and after the LORD sent a fish to save him.
 Inside the fish, the LORD gave Jonah time for prayer, reflection, selfexamination, and repentance.
 One can imagine Jonah gasping for breath as the waves swept over him.
 At the same time, he would be praying, "O LORD, save me" repeatedly.